THE MANIFESTATION OF CHRIST

-"Receive you unto myself"; "every son whom he receiveth."
+“Receive you to myself”; “scourges every son whom he receives.”

 King Jesus “enters through the gates of Jerusalem,” so to speak, and then strides into the “temple” of our personality.
 The Lord comes to us as our adversary.
 He is at war with most of our personality because our personality is lustful and rebellious.
 God sends tribulation to us in order to separate us from our sins and self-love.
 What are we to do?
 We are to “be zealous therefore, and repent” (Revelation 3:19).